Alvarosmb/Excludon-Finder/README.md

     - If 3 consecutive nt have less coverage thant this ratio, the operon is splitted.
   * Operons were labeled as non-contiguous if al least one gene on the opposite strand was flanked on both sides by genes in the operon in question.
   * Count of reads that overlapp genes flinking the reverse gene(s) of the operon.
-  ## Excludon annotation:

- Different algorithim was used to identify overlapping 3' UTRs and 5' UTRs in the genome regardless of whether they form an operon or not.
- * Identify convergent and divergent pairs of genes in the genome
- * Calculate median read end and start for these genes
- * For divergent genes, median read start of the pair of genes must overlap
- * For convergent genes, median read end of the pair of genes must overlap

-Overlapping length must be at least of 20 nt

 ## Usage
 ```